 To request a pop-up Flu vaccine clinic at a community event, please fill out an interest form .
 In efforts of accommodating your request, please submit the interest form at least 7 business days prior to the event date.

 Flu can be very serious for people of all ages, even for healthy young adults, which is why it is recommended that everyone older than 6 months of age receive a yearly flu immunization.

 Flu immunizations can be found at a number of locations:

 - Your healthcare provider.
 Make an appointment with your primary care provider each flu season to get your seasonal flu vaccine.

 - HealthMap Vaccine Finder - Input your zip code to find immunizations near you.

 If you are a Health Care Worker in Placer County, you may be required to receive an annual flu shot as part of your duties.
-Please read this letter from Dr. Aimee Sisson (PDF), Placer County's Public Health Officer.
+Please read this letter from Dr. Robert L. Oldham, Placer County's interim Public Health Officer.